Modern Languages / College of Liberal & Performing Arts

 - Advanced Composition

-Major in English with minor in Education
+Major in Modern Languages: English Education (BA) 120 hours

 Graduation with an education minor requires admission to the Teacher Education Program.